toxakaz/GifIndustry-pixel/README.md

 - "Overmind core" is used for choose which frame should be drawn into display.
 It must  be filled by file "overmind.txt".
 - "Drawing cores" takes the frame nuber from current memory cell and draw that frame.
-If \<MemCells\> > 1 then "drawing cores" will work group by group, which decrease the display buffer overflow chanse.
+If \<MemCells\> > 1 then "drawing cores" will work group by group, which decrease the display buffer overflow chance.
 They must  be filled by files from "01.txt" to "\<n\>.txt".

-Correct connection you can see in image below.
+Correct connection you can see in the image below.
 ![image](https://user-images.githubusercontent.com/54832404/169396447-15fd97b0-ae58-4402-ab60-021eabb0a843.png)